kavstar246/text_injector/README.md

-# TextInjector
+# Text Injector

-TODO: Write a gem description
+Injects text to a file with markers around the text so it can update it again.

 ## Installation